Image

 Tips for success

-• Choose a major that is meaningful to you.
+• Choose a minor or second major that is meaningful to you.

-• Earn general education credit while completing your minor.
+• Earn general education credit while completing your major.

-Courses in your gender and women's studies minor may be used for general education credit.
-Make sure to visit College of Arts and Sciences advising periodically to ensure that you are fulfilling your general university requirements.
+Courses in your gender and women's studies major may be used for general education credit.
+Make sure to visit College of Arts and Sciences advising periodically to ensure that you are fulfilling your general University requirements.

 • Seek advising.

-This is our number one recommendation.
-We can help you avoid unnecessary stress as you approach graduation.
-For instance, an elective course that fits with your major and a second minor (e.g., Women in European History) can only be applied to gender and women's studies or your degree in another department, not both.
-At your advising appointment, we will make sure you have the credits you need to graduate.
+This is our number one recommendation to help you avoid unnecessary stress as you approach graduation.
+For instance, an elective course that fits with your major and a second major or minor (e.g., Women in European History) can only be applied to gender and women's studies or your degree in another department—not both.

 • Strive to earn good grades.